luciusr16/rhcsa-labs/services/podman/web-server-container-setup/README.md

 # Rootless Apache Container with Podman

-## Objective
+## Overview
-Deploy a persistent, rootless Apache HTTP container managed by systemd user service using Podman.
+In this lab I deployed a persistent, rootless Apache HTTP container managed by systemd user service using Podman.

 The container serves web content from a host directory, survives reboot, and runs without root privileges.

+## Goals of the lab
+To ensure I understood how to secure production like container deployment using proper red hat tools.
+The main focus points were rootless containers, persistnet storage , port mapping, environemental variables and managing the systemd lifecycle management.

  Step 1: pull and tag the image